exasol/r-exasol/README.md

    official R-project website download section for your OS to find the package that are needed to build packages.

-2. Make sure you have ODBC and EXASolution ODBC installed and configured on your system.
+2. Make sure you have ODBC and EXASOL ODBC installed and configured on your system.
 We recommend to create a DSN pointing to your database instance.
-Read the README of the EXASolution ODBC driver package for details.
+Read the README of EXASOL's ODBC driver package for details.

-   In Linux, you also need to install the development files for ODBC.
+   On Linux, you also need to install the development files for ODBC.
    Therefore please install unixodbc-devel (RPM) or unixodbc-dev (Debian) package.

 3. Install a recent version of the RODBC package.

-4. Build and install the package from sources:
+4. To build and install the package from sources manually:

-   - Unpack the SDK archive and goto folder UDF/R
+   - go to folder UDF/R
    - Run 'R CMD INSTALL .' from the command line (sudo if you are on linux) to build and install the package.

 ## Importing the package

-To use the package import it like follows:
+To use the package import it as follows:

 ```r